 As mentioned above, the Ministers’ Pension Plan is a defined benefit plan.
 This means that the benefits paid by the Plan are defined (by formula), and the funding of the Plan is determined by actuarial calculations of the amount of money needed to fund the defined benefit.
 Defined benefit plans place market and mortality risk with the Plan and the sponsoring organization.
 So, if markets fall and members live longer than expected, the Plan and the sponsor pick up the cost.

-For additional information on the Plan, please review the highlights that are available under "Resources" on this page.
-You may also contact the pension office at 616-224-0722 or by email at firstname.lastname@example.org.
+For additional information on the Plan, please review the Church Administration and Finance Booklet.
+You may also contact the pension office at 616-224-0722 or by email at [email protected].